callikant/lush-graphql-api/README.md

 how to validate inputs using Zod (https://zod.dev/), how context works in GraphQL resolvers, and how TypeScript helps catch backend mistakes early on.

 ## Improvements
-Perhaps task filtering (like completed vs incomplete, and definitely a switch from SQLite to Postgres)
+Perhaps task filtering (like completed vs incomplete), and definitely a switch from SQLite to Postgres

 ## Summary
 This is a simple CRUD GraphQL API, but it really helped me understand how backend systems connect together--schema design, database access and structure in one place.